csound/manual/docs/opcodes/pvcross.md

 _ispecwp_ (optional, default=0) -- if non-zero, attempts to preserve the spectral envelope while its frequency content is varied by _kfmod_.
 The default value is zero.

+_ifiletime_ (optional, default=0) -- zero keeps the original time mapping, which uses Csound's output sample rate to convert _ktimpnt_ to a file frame.
+Set to 1 to use the analysis file's sample rate instead, so _ktimpnt_ refers to seconds in the source recording.
+The modes differ only when those sample rates differ.

+Set _ifiletime_ on both _pvbufread_ and its paired _pvinterp_ or _pvcross_ when opting into file-rate timing.

 ### Performance